nightroman/PowerShellTraps/Class/Identical-scriptblocks-issue/README.md

-If two script blocks with exactly the same code define a class and return its instance then on invoking them one after another the second call fails with an error "Unable to find type X".
+If two script blocks with exactly the same code define a class and return its instance then on invoking them one after another the second call fails:

+- v5.1: Error "Parameter name: type" with no source information
+- v5.0: Error "Unable to find type X"

 The script [Test-1.fails.ps1](Test-1.fails.ps1) shows the issue for two identical script blocks.